 1. Supplemental income as an employee

-When considering supplemental income, you probably think of earning additional income while being an employee.
-If you’re a traditional employee, there are various ways in which you can receive supplemental income apart from your regular payroll wages.
-These wage supplements may look like this:
+If you’re a traditional employee, there are various ways to receive supplemental income apart from your regular payroll wages:

 - Bonuses – An employer may offer performance-based bonuses, including holiday bonuses.